Index

 Compared with benchmark

 The rate of admissions in Hull has decreased among those aged 0-4 years.
 The rate reduced by one-third from 2011/12 when the rate was at its highest at 167.7 admissions per 10,000 population to 2019/20 (to 124.4 per 10,000 population).
 There was a relatively sharp decrease between 2019/20 and 2020/21 (decreasing by 22%), which is likely to have occurred – at least in part – due to the COVID-19 pandemic.
 People’s behaviours changed throughout the pandemic which could have influenced the number of accidents and injuries that occurred.
 Furthermore, people may have been less likely to attend A&E for instance which may have reduced the likelihood of hospital admission.
 Over the same period of time, the decreases in England and across the region have not been as marked.
-However, between 2020/21 and 2022/23, there have been further relatively large decreases in the admission rate in Hull such that the rate is statistically significantly lower in Hull compared to England for the first time.
+Between 2020/21 and 2022/23, there was a further sharp reduction in the admission rate in Hull so that the rate in Hull was lower than England, but the admission rate in Hull has increased sharply in the last year.
+Despite the increase in the last year, the rate in Hull is lower than pre-pandemic levels although is now statistically significantly higher than England.

-Among children aged 0-4 years living in Hull, there were 120 hospital admissions caused by unintentional and deliberate injuries in 2022/23 which was almost one-third of the number for 2011/12 when there were 326 admissions (numbers generally are rounded to the nearest five on Fingertips).
+Among children aged 0-4 years living in Hull, there were 175 hospital admissions caused by unintentional and deliberate injuries in 2023/24 which was almost half the number for 2011/12 when there were 326 admissions (numbers generally are rounded to the nearest five on Fingertips).

 Compared with benchmark